andrewschenck/paramiko-jump/README.md

 client construction.
 You can use the included handlers, or you can write your own.

-### Authentication Handler Example 1: Keyboard-Interactive
+### Authentication Handler Example 1: Keyboard-Interactive (Any Authentication Scheme)

 A basic handler callable is included, and should work for most keyboard-interactive use cases.
 In this example, we supply a username and will be prompted for any passwords/tokens that are needed in